Erhabor-Fona/dukascopy/README.md

 # dukascript

-This repository contains the packages for different languages for downloading and streaming historical data from Dukascopy Bank SA.
+Download and stream historical price data for variety of financial instruments (e.g. Forex, Commodities and Indices) from Dukascopy Bank SA. , including support for tick-level and aggregated intervals.

+## Documentation
+- Python